Vulcan Fossil Fuel CO₂ Emissions

 The Vulcan version 4.0 data product represents total carbon dioxide (CO₂) emissions resulting from the combustion of fossil fuel (ff) for the contiguous United States and District of Columbia.
 Referred to as ffCO₂, the emissions from Vulcan are also categorized into 10 source sectors including; airports, cement production, commercial marine vessels, commercial, power plants, industrial, non-road, on-road, residential and railroads.
 Data are gridded annually on a 1-km grid for the years 2010 to 2021.
 These data are annual sums of hourly estimates.
 Shown is the estimated total annual ffCO₂ for the United States, as well as the estimated total annual ffCO₂ per sector.

-For more information regarding this dataset, please visit the Vulcan Fossil Fuel CO₂ Emissions, Version 4 data overview page.
+For more information regarding this dataset, please visit the Vulcan Fossil Fuel CO₂ Emissions data overview page.

 Terminology